-- As a leader, you should monitor the value of your Social Selling effort (along with marketing).
-The value could be measured by the quantity of traffic to your website, conversions based on a download of material, registrations for seminars, meetings that are booked through LinkedIn, increased profile ranking for your employees, etc.
+The quantity of traffic could measure the value of your website, conversions based on downloaded material, registrations for seminars/webinars, meetings that are booked through LinkedIn, increased profile ranking for your employees, etc.